leviable/testrail-api-wrapper/README.rst

       new_milestone = client.milestone()
       # etc

 * Configure the new object.
 Note most addable objects require at least one reference object in order for them to be added to TestRail.
-For instance, run objects require a reference to a project, result objects require a reference to a test, and sections objects required a reference to a project AND a suite if the project is not in single-suite mode:
+For instance, run objects require a reference to a project, result objects require a reference to a test, and sections objects require a reference to a project AND a suite if the project is not in single-suite mode:

   .. code-block:: python